Davidls22/gymapp/README.md

 JSON Web Tokens (JWT) for authentication and authorization

 I have implemented API key security using the helmet middleware. helmet is a collection of middleware functions that helps secure Express apps by setting various HTTP headers.

-Deployment _______

-The app has been deployed to Render and can be accessed at the following URL:
-The app has been deployed as a single entity (backend and frontend together) and can be accessed via the link above.

 System Architecture ______